mklemmingen/mklemmingen/README.md

 - "Boom Chess!" - (JAVA) Modern Soldiers, medieval Soldiers, lots of Boom.
 Chess Pieces with Health and complex relations fight it out on the modern chess board.
 3 different Bot modes allow for intense and difficult gameplay.
 Challenge Modes, multiple Colours, music by Artist Wambutz and big explosion Sprites.
 Created hand in hand with the libGDX Framework.
 BoomSoftwares Group

---- private as it is being judged for academic purposes ---
+--- private as it is being rated for academic purposes ---

 <img src="./boomchess.gif" width="250" alt="gif showing the game Boom Chess.">